Battle of the Atlantic: Enigma in 1942

-Climax of the campaign (March–May 1943, "Black May")
+March–May 1943

-On 10 March 1943, the Germans added a refinement to the U-boat Enigma key, blinding Allied codebreakers at Bletchley Park for 9 days.
-That month saw the battles of convoys UGS 6, HX 228, SC 121, SC 122 and HX 229.
-120 ships were sunk worldwide, 82 ships of 476,000 tons in the Atlantic, while 12 U-boats were destroyed.
+On 10 March 1943, the Germans added a refinement to the U-boat Enigma key, blinding Allied code breakers at Bletchley Park for 9 days.
+That month saw the battles of convoys Convoy UGS 6, Convoy HX 228, Convoy SC 121, Convoys HX 229/SC 122; 120 ships were sunk, 82 ships of 476,000 GRT in the Atlantic, while 12 U-boats were destroyed.

 The supply situation in Britain was such that there was talk of being unable to continue the war, with supplies of fuel being particularly low.
 The situation was so bad that the British considered abandoning convoys entirely.
 The next two months saw a complete reversal of fortunes.

 In April, losses of U-boats increased and their kills fell significantly.
 Only 39 ships of 235,000 tons were sunk in the Atlantic, and 15 U-boats were destroyed.
 By May, wolf packs no longer had the advantage and that month became known as Black May in the U-boat Arm (U-Bootwaffe).
 The turning point was the battle centred on slow convoy ONS 5 (April–May 1943).
 Made up of 43 merchantmen escorted by 16 warships, it was attacked by a pack of 30 U-boats.
 Although 13 merchant ships were lost, six U-boats were sunk by the escorts or Allied aircraft.
 Despite a storm which scattered the convoy, the merchantmen reached the protection of land-based air cover, causing Dönitz to call off the attack.
 Two weeks later, SC 130 saw at least three U-boats destroyed and at least one U-boat damaged for no losses.
 Faced with disaster, Dönitz called off operations in the North Atlantic, admitting "We had lost the Battle of the Atlantic".